Stories Empower And Strengthen:

 great great maternal grandparents.

-In essence she rescued this story for our family.
-This was built upon with further research and eventually with my husband and I visiting the birth place of my great great grandfather in Varenholtz, Germany.
+In essence, she rescued this story for our family.
+This was built upon with further research and eventually with my husband and I visiting the birthplace of my great-great grandfather in Varenholtz, Germany.

 Was my sister’s effort worth it?
 Absolutely.
-That paper has been the linchpin, not only to further research, but served as a catalyst to several multi-generational family reunions.
+That paper has been the linchpin, not only to further research but served as a catalyst to several multi-generational family reunions.
 Those gatherings provided even more insight into that branch of my family tree.
 She also got a high grade on the paper!

-1. Finding your Roots
+Finding your Roots

-Americans are such a blend of peoples.
+Americans are such a blend of people.
 With all of the angst and discontent, the need to know where we came from seems greater than ever.
 Shows like Finding Your Roots only serve to Empower And Strengthen our curiosity.
 Tools like Ancestry.com and FamilySearch.com can be a great help.
 Look here for a list of other free genealogy sites.

 From what we can tell, my great great grandfather and his brother, came to this country illegally.
-They stowed away on a ship from Germany, jumped ship in New York harbor when discovered by the ship’s steward and disappeared into the masses.
+They stowed away on a ship from Germany, jumped ship in New York harbor when discovered by the ship’s steward, and disappeared into the masses.
 I wrote about what we are able to discern regarding his more than a decade journey to becoming a U.S. Citizen and a homesteader on the plains of northern Kansas here.

-I sometimes wish I were a novelist, because this story would make a great fictional story based on known facts.
+I sometimes wish I were a novelist because this story would make a great fictional story based on known facts.
 I have a good friend who is such a writer.
 A novel she has in the works, and which I was allowed to read its first version, is based on the life of a great aunt.
 There are many forms in which one can record stories!

 Interview your older relatives.
 They will appreciate your interest and enjoy sharing what they know.
-I am sure my grandfather and great uncles were more than glad to exercise the Rightmeier storytelling skills as my sister interviewed them for her paper.
+I am sure my grandfather and great-uncles were more than glad to exercise the Rightmeier storytelling skills as my sister interviewed them for her paper.

-1. What About Those Skeletons?
+What About Those Skeletons?

 Healing comes with honesty.
 This in itself can empower and strengthen.
-With openness of most records and DNA tracking, all kinds of family secrets are coming out.
+With the openness of most records and DNA tracking, all kinds of family secrets are coming out.
 Even shows like Finding Your Roots demonstrate there is nothing new under the sun when it comes to human interaction.

 Realizing that the person you thought was your genetic mom or dad is not, stirs up all kinds of emotion.
 This is disorienting to say the least.